At a Glance

 3168 Hands Mill Hwy, York SC 29745 – Located in Lake Wylie, SC near Allison Creek Rd

-Students from across the county and greater Lake Wylie area attend Lake Pointe Academy.
+Please note students from across York County and the greater Lake Wylie area attend Lake Pointe Academy.
 A handful of the immediate surrounding neighborhoods include: Handsmill On Lake Wylie, Windswept Cove and Palm Tree Cove.

 Around the Campus